Fair allocation of a multiset of indivisible items: Existence of complete EF allocations when items are plentiful

 Let us tie up the only remaining loose end: proving \cref{lem:volume}. \begin{proof}[Proof of \cref{lem:volume}] Let us replace \eqref{EF} with ``stronger'' inequalities

 After removing repetitions, these are same as the inequalities

-Let $\Gamma'(\b v,\b m)\subseteq \mathbb R^{(n-1)t}$ denote the feasible set of the modified constraints \eqref{EF-new} and \eqref{pos}.
-It is clear that $\Gamma'(\b v,\b m) \subseteq \Gamma(\b v,\b m)$ because \eqref{EF-new} is stronger than \eqref{EF}, i.e., if $\b \xi$ satisfies \eqref{EF-new} then it satisfies \eqref{EF} as well.
-So, it suffices to show that the $(n-1)t$-dimensional volume of $\Gamma'(\b v,\b m)$ is nonzero.
+Let $\Gamma'(\b \sfv,\b m)\subseteq \mathbb R^{(d-1)t}$ denote the feasible set of the modified constraints \eqref{EF-new} and \eqref{pos}.
+It is clear that $\Gamma'(\b \sfv,\b m) \subseteq \Gamma(\b \sfv,\b m)$ because \eqref{EF-new} is stronger than \eqref{EF}, i.e., if $\b \xi$ satisfies \eqref{EF-new} then it satisfies \eqref{EF} as well.
+So, it suffices to show that the $(d-1)t$-dimensional volume of $\Gamma'(\b \sfv,\b m)$ is nonzero.

-Actually, there is a subtlety here.
-Although the LP problem given by \eqref{EF} and \eqref{pos} is independent of the ordering on the agents, the modified LP problem given by \eqref{EF-new} and \eqref{pos} does depend on this ordering.
-We will show that there is an ordering (not necessarily unique) on the agents for which the $(n-1)t$-dimensional volume of $\Gamma'(\b v,\b m)$ is nonzero.
+We must handle one subtlety in replacing \eqref{EF} with \eqref{EF-new}.
+Although the LP problem given by \eqref{EF} and \eqref{pos} is independent of the ordering on the valuations $\sfV_1,\ldots,\sfV_d$, the modified LP problem given by \eqref{EF-new} and \eqref{pos} does depend on this ordering.
+We show that there is an ordering (not necessarily unique) on the valuations for which the $(d-1)t$-dimensional volume of $\Gamma'(\b \sfv,\b m)$ is nonzero.